telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 All settings are optional, with default values shown in the example above.
 The following rules apply:

-- The `captureVideo` enables or disables video capturing with the default format set as "dom".
+- The `captureVideo` enables or disables video capturing with the default format "dom".
 - When `maskSensitiveData` is enabled, but the `maskSelector` is omitted, the masking will use a built-in list of selectors commonly used in payment and transaction forms.
 - When custom selectors are added through the `maskSelector` string property, the built-in list of selectors will be dismissed.